 There's a wide choice of diesel and petrol engines, but the smooth, punchy and more economical diesels are the clear choice for us.
-The most efficient 1.4-litre HDi model emits less than 100g/km of CO2, although it's the 1.6 e-HDi that delivers the best compromise between performance and economy.
+The most efficient 1.4-litre HDi model emits less than 100g/km of CO2, although it's the 1.6 e-HDi that delivers the strongest compromise between performance and economy.

 Our choice: 2008 1.6 e-HDi 92 Allure

 A boxy shape and chunky detailing give the Peugeot 2008 a distinctive shrunken 4x4 look that helps it to stand out from the crowd.

 The nose is inspired by the 308 hatchback’s, while the stepped roofline, more traditional silver roof rails and additional chrome trim above the back windows add a bit of interest to the 2008’s shape.
 The large tailgate is more upright than the Citroen’s, while the lower load lip and level boot floor make loading easy.

 Inside, the 2008 feels upmarket, but this quality is matched by the C4 Cactus.
 There are soft-touch plastics on the dash, a smart centre console touchscreen and blue-rimmed dials.

 However, unlike the Citroen, you need to drop the small steering wheel into your lap to see the dials, rather than peer through the wheel.
 The seats are comfortable, but as in the Cactus, the driving position isn’t the most natural, although it’s something you soon get used to.